snozbot/fungus/Docs/command_ref/audio_commands.md

+# Audio commands {#audio_commands}

 ## Control Audio
 Plays, loops, or stops an audiosource.
 Any AudioSources with the same tag as the target Audio Source will automatically be stoped.

 Property | Type | Description
  --- | --- | ---
-Control | Fungus.ControlAudio+ControlType | What to do to audio
+Control | Fungus.Commands.ControlAudioType | What to do to audio
-_audio Source | Fungus.AudioSourceData | Audio clip to play
+_audio Source | Fungus.Variables.AudioSourceData | Audio clip to play
 Start Volume | System.Single | Start audio at this volume End Volume | System.Single | End audio at this volume Fade Duration | System.Single | Time to fade between current volume level and target volume level.